chetan-techtic/migrate/README.md

 ### `graphile-migrate uncommit`

-Moves the latest committed migration back to `current.sql` and deletes the committed migration from the filesystem and from the database migrations table.
+Moves the latest committed migration back to `current.psql` and deletes the committed migration from the filesystem and from the database migrations table.
-Will only work when `current.sql` is empty(ish).
+Will only work when `current.psql` is empty(ish).

 Do **NOT** use it once other systems have ran the commit.
 This is for use during development only, probably before your changes are pushed/merged.